Minimum salary and salary determination

 Workers who are hired in from staffing enterprises must have the same salary and employment conditions as if they were employed directly by the hiring business.
 The staffing enterprise is responsible for ensuring that this is the case, but the principle of equal treatment also entails obligations for the party that hires the worker.

-The equal pay provision
+The equal pay provisions

 Under the Equality and Anti-Discrimination Act, men and women who work for the same enterprise are entitled to equal pay for the same work and for work of equal value.
 You can also not discriminate in terms of salary on the basis of ethnicity, religion or life philosophy, disability or sexual orientation, age or political views (the Working Environment Act).